 Diagnosing The Cause Of Fatigue

 As you may have figured out by this point in the article, diagnosing the causes of fatigue (or chronic fatigue) can be (forgive the pun) an exhausting process!
 Many doctors simply don’t have the patience to get to the root causes of fatigue, which leaves many men and (more commonly) women experiencing a struggle to simply get through their daily routine.

 Fatigue can steal away your joy of life, as well as having severe mental and physical health consequences… Fatigue can be a sign of a deeper health issue too, so it’s never good to ignore it – and of course, fatigue steals away happy family and lifetime experiences you’ll never get back, as well as causing you to miss opportunities for financial advancement at work.

 All of these are reasons why in my medical practice I work hard to identify and resolve the underlying causes of fatigue.
-We’ll discuss five more in the part two of this article.
+We’ll discuss five more in part two of this article.